 [It is not required that a person own an item in order to possess it.
 What is required is that the person exercise control over the item.]

 [Possession may be shared with another person.
-If a person exercises control over an item, that item is in his or her possession, even though another person may also have similar control.]
+If a person exercises control over an item, that item is in their possession, even though another person may also have similar control.]